 "I am so pleased to have met you.
 My piano dream has come a massive step close to reality thanks to you."
 (An adult student)

-A: How to name the notes on the keyboard, hand/finger positions, posture, scales, key signatures, chord progressions, a varied repertoire, sight reading and aural skills, and terminology.
+- You will learn - how to name the notes on the keyboard, hand/finger positions, posture, scales, key signatures, chord progressions, a varied repertoire, sight reading and aural skills, and terminology.
 Don't worry - most of this will happen as a result of playing

-A: There is no set answer for this.
-With regular practice a basic level of playing can be accomplished in a few months.
+- With regular practice a basic level of playing can be accomplished in a few months.
 Most students take lessons on a long term basis because they want to constantly improve and enjoy lessons.

 © Copyright JSW Music